rust-lang/rust-wiki-backup/Library-editing.md

 There are many quality issues (interface consistency, obsolete idioms, non-conformance to the module edit criteria) that require many small patches applied over many different modules.
 These should  be addressed by the following steps:

-  * Announce your intention to produce guidelines on the issue.
+  1. Announce your intention to produce guidelines on the issue.
+This should take the form of an email to the mailing list with with "cleanup:" in the subject.
-  * Discuss for 1 week on mailing list to solicit input from others on the issue.
+  2. Discuss for 1 week on mailing list to solicit input from others on the issue.
-  * Make a wiki page describing instances of the issue and how to solve them, collecting together point-form comments from the mailing list discussion.
+  3. Make a wiki page describing instances of the issue and how to solve them, collecting together point-form comments from the mailing list discussion.
+Add it to the **Active Module Edit Plans** section of [[Libs]].
-  * Request the core project members approve of this cleanup task.
+  4. Request the core project members approve of this cleanup task.
 It will get discussed and either approved or rejected at the next weekly meeting.

 Once approved-of, a category of library cleanup can be used to expedite pull requests.
 In particular, put "cleanup:" in the title of the pull request and address _only_ a project-approved cleanup task in your pull request, and library editors can approve such changes for automated merging.